8go/matrix-commander/README.md

                         (e.g. "--log-level WARNING ERROR") then log levels of both matrix-commander and underlying modules are set to the specified values.
 See also --debug.
+  --verbose             Set the verbosity level.
+If not used, then verbosity
+                        will be set to low.
+If used once, verbosity will be high.
+If used more than once, verbosity will be very high.
+Verbosity only affects the debug information.
+                        So, if '--debug' is not used then '--verbose' will be ignored.
   --login LOGIN         Login to and authenticate with the Matrix homeserver.
                         This requires exactly one argument, the login method.
                         Currently two choices are offered: 'password' and